 By Cheri Sicard

 In the video below, Ethan Langley from American RV Restoration shares one of the rarest-ever RVs on The Art of RVing YouTube channel.
 In fact, his seems to be the ONLY restoration of the 1951 double-decker RV, the Lighthouse DuPlex.
-Not surprising since only 7 of these unusual RVs were known to exist.
+Not surprising since only seven of these unusual RVs were known to exist.

 In addition to the tour of the finished RV, the video also shares some behind-the-scenes glimpses of the exhaustive restoration process.
-The double-decker RV is 28 feet long but equates out to 48 feet because of the double-decker layout.
+The double-decker RV is 28 feet long but equates to 48 feet because of the double-decker layout.
 Despite its large size, it only weighs 6800 pounds.

 While they salvaged what they could, Ethan estimates that 90 percent of the rig is new, although they tried to keep the original look and feel of the Lighthouse DuPlex.